yuyinws/oxlint-formatter-inspector/packages/core/README.md

 npx oxlint-inspector
 ```

-> Make sure oxlint is installed first. this command will generate a `.oxlint` directory in the current process directory, which includes the Oxlint logs.
+> Make sure oxlint is installed first.
+This command will generate a `.oxlint` directory in the current process directory, which includes the Oxlint logs.

 2. Install Plugin